tghastly/PYNQ-1/docs/source/overlays/dio_overlay/dio_overlay_overview.rst

 Pattern Builder
 -------------------------------------------

-The pattern Builder allows arbitrary patterns of 8K to be streamed to the digital pins.
-This can be used to testing external peripherals, or as a very simple way to create a driver.
-Patterns of up to 8K can be stored and streamed out to the interface on demand.
+The pattern Builder allows arbitrary patterns to be streamed to external pins.
+This can be used to test external peripherals, or as a way to drive simple external device.
+Patterns of up to 8K can be described in a JSON (text format), stored in FPGA BRAM, and streamed out to the interface pins on demand.

-Example
+Waveform notation
 ^^^^^^^^^^^^^^^^^^^^^

 Waveforms can be defined with the following notation: